Atlassian Intelligence summarize Confluence pages: A 2026 guide

 Expert Verified

 Let’s be real, Confluence is pretty much the brain of most companies.
-It’s where project plans get hashed out, meeting notes find a home, and the mythical "single source of truth" is supposed to live.
-But over time, that brain gets cluttered.
-It turns into a sprawling digital library where finding one specific piece of info feels like digging through a virtual junk drawer.
-How are you supposed to get up to speed on a project without dedicating an entire afternoon to reading walls of text?
+It’s a mature, reliable platform where project plans get hashed out, meeting notes find a home, and the "single source of truth" is established for thousands of companies.
+But as a company grows, that brain gets filled with a vast amount of valuable information.
+To help teams navigate this sea of data, Confluence has built an impressive ecosystem designed to help you get up to speed on any project quickly.

-This guide gives you an honest look at the "Atlassian Intelligence summarize Confluence pages" feature.
-We'll cover what it’s good for, where it falls short, and why you might eventually need something more powerful to truly connect all your team's knowledge.
+This guide gives you a helpful look at the "Atlassian Intelligence summarize Confluence pages" feature.
+We'll cover what it’s good for, how it works, and how you can further enhance your team's knowledge management by connecting it with specialized tools.

 What is Atlassian Intelligence in Confluence?